markwolfeman/ist653/assignments/homework1.markdown

 - What kinds of materials are housed (audio, text, video, images etc.)?
 - Can you estimate how many objects are contained in the repository?
 - Are the materials archival, scientific, data?
+Describe the type of content.
+- On a spectrum of "highly curated" to a "clearing house of everything", where does this library reside?
+Briefly explain why.
 - Is it one digital library or perhaps multiple ones?
-- Can you identify the metadata standard?
-If so, describe?
+- Based on your own experience, best describe the community of users for this library, general audience? scholars?
+K-12?
 - Do you have to download in order to access the object, or it accessibly natively in its environment?
-- Describe briefly any digitization standards, equipment, or standards.
-- Are they &quot;harvesting&quot; metadata/digital materials from other collections?

 # Part 3 Technical Infrastructure, Search and User Interface

 - Is the system a open source product?
 In-house designed? or Proprietary?
-- Is it housed locally? or a hosted service?
-- Can you download objects?
+- Are they &quot;harvesting&quot; metadata/digital materials from other collections?
 - Can you browse? keyword search? faceted search?
+- Describe briefly any digitization standards, equipment, or standards.
-- Can you create an account?
-If so, is there a cost?
+- Can you identify the metadata standard?
+If so, describe.
-- Guide to searching techniques?
+- Is there a guide to searching techniques?
+- Briefly, do you feel the website has a good user interface, look and feel?
-- In an About page etc., can learn other features that are technical related?
+- In an About page for example, can learn other features that are technical related?

 This assignment is worth **10 points.**